 Steve: As I mentioned earlier, a central source of truth for your go-to-market data is critical to a successful martech stack implementation.
 Everything should revolve around your customer relationship management (CRM) system, which needs to integrate with your marketing automation system (MAS), content management system/website (CMS), account based management system (ABM), social media, paid ads, surveys, landing pages, webinars, video delivery, and reputation/review management.
 Connection and coherence are the key elements of a successful martech infrastructure that prevents random acts of marketing technology.

 Barb: Structuring information and associated data coming from multiple sources into one single location is paramount for an organization.
 Having a level playing field for sales, marketing, finance, and ops will enhance conversation, drive accountability, and limit inefficiencies within the organization that come from using multiple systems.
 The ability for marketing to have confidence in the database, and the ability to segment lists to get the right message to the right buyer/influencer at the right time will only enhance the success rates and ROI realization for the organization.

 If these random acts of marketing technology feel familiar, your business might also be guilty of other random acts of marketing.
-Check out our recent three-part Random Acts of Marketing series to see if your organization could use a strategic reboot:
+Check out our guide on how to Overcome Random Acts of Marketing® to see if your organization could use a strategic reboot.

 Looking for an experienced marketer to guide you toward a more strategic path?
 Our Authentic Fractional CMOs™ are experienced at helping brands of all sizes Overcome Random Acts of Marketing.
 Let’s connect to discuss how one of our strategic leaders can help your business achieve next-level growth.

 - Brand: From a company with a name & logo to an unparalleled leader - February 6, 2023